Questfall/docs/mining/crafting.md

 Within the same higher tier, clothing of the same level can vary in quality.
 This is because the strength of the new non-upgradable effect is randomly generated within a specific range.
 Non-upgradable effects already in the clothing remain unchanged when the tier is upgraded.

-{% hint style="info" %}
-The power range of the non-upgradable effect will get higher with each tier.
+The power range of the non-upgradable effect will get higher with each tier:

 * C 50% - 100%
 * B 100% - 200%
 * A 200% - 300%

+{% hint style="info" %}
 For example, if the base effect is +10 to the mining attribute B-tier item would randomly give between 10-20 points.
 {% endhint %}

  * **The Level Upgrade** linearly increases the effect of all the upgradable bonuses within the clothing.
 All the non-upgradable bonuses stay the same.